VermiIIi0n/GPTBot/README.md

 # Simple Wrapper For The ChatGPT API

-This module is designed for asynchronous usage and provides a simple interface to the OpenAI ChatGPT API.
+This module is designed for asynchronous usage and provides a simple interface to the OpenAI ChatGPT API

 It also provides a command-line interface for interactive usage.

 While it does provide synchronous methods, it is recommended to use the asynchronous methods for better performance.

+## Features

+- Asynchronous API
+- Get/Stream responses
+- Save/Load session history
+- Change parameters on the fly
+- Embed images in messages
+- Register functions to `tool_calls` with ease
+- Interactive command-line interface

 ## Installation